Kong/kubernetes-ingress-controller/docs/guides/prometheus-grafana.md

 ### Install Services

-We will setup three services: billing, invoice, comments.
+We will set up three services: billing, invoice, and comments.
 Execute the following to spin these services up:

 ```bash